 - Bumper pull and gooseneck trailers must have tow chains attached with positive retention connections (not just hooked, but secured with load-specific locking carabiners).

 - Cross the safety chains to cradle the bumper pull trailer hitch if it were to detach.

-- Be sure chains are taught: no chain dragging on the ground with enough give when turning.
+- Ensure chains are taught: no chain dragging on the ground with enough give when turning.

-- Be sure the Safety pin on trailer coupler is secured.
+- Make sure the Safety pin on trailer coupler is secured.

-- Be sure the Trailer Brake safety is securely attached to the truck.
+- Verify the Trailer brake safety is securely attached to the truck.

 - Hitch pulling rating should match weight of trailer being towed.

 - Check that the ball size is correct for hitch.